SAP/spartacus-docs/_pages/fsa/features/fsa-checkout.md

     MiniCartComponent,
 ```

 These components are fulfilled with logic from *FSCheckoutConfigService*, responsible for navigation by setting next and previous steps.
-If you want to extend checkout with additional step you should add step definition and route to *default-checkout-config.ts*, create new component and place logic for handling steps inside it.
+If you want to extend your checkout with an additional step, you should add the step definition and route to *default-checkout-config.ts*, create a new component and place the logic for handling steps inside it.

 QuoteReviewComponent example of implementing nextCheckoutStep:
 ```